Windows 10 Version 1703 KB4032188 Cumulative Update

 Update and Reset Your Adtran Netvanta 1224STR

-Updating the firmware on an Adtran Netvanta 1224STR PoE transfer can appear to be a frightening challenge if you have now not carried out so before.
-Following those steps will assist stroll you through the process **NOTE** If the usage of the improved function % you’ll need an Adtran account with valid purchase to validate the download of the improved function percent.
+Updating the firmware on an Adtran Netvanta 1224STR PoE transfer can appear to be a frightening challenge if you have not carried out so before.
+Following those steps will assist you through the process. **NOTE** If you use the improved function %, you’ll need an Adtran account with a valid purchase to validate the download of the improved function.
 To complete this How-To, you will want the following Windows Cumulative Update: A computer with a community connection and a COM port available.
 If no COM port is to be had, a USB to COM port adapter can be substituted.

 • A network transfer with at the least 1 loose port for the Netvanta router is desired, but a crossover cable also can be used.

-• A software you can make use of to console into the router.
+• A software you can use to console into the router.

-• A TFTP server answer to your computer.
+• A TFTP server answers to your computer.
 You will use this to transfer the firmware to the router.

-An Adtran serial cable This is a requirement to advantage get entry to the router.
+An Adtran serial cable.
+This is a requirement to gain access to the router.

 • The first component you should do is download the brand new firmware from Adtran.
-Firmware updates are available on their internet.
+Firmware updates are available on their website.

-Connect the serial cable out of your PC’s COM port to the Adtran router’s console port.
+Connect the serial cable from your PC’s COM port to the Adtran router’s console port.
 You’ll need to run an RJ45 Cat5 (Ethernet) cable out of your router’s Eth 0/1 port to your network transfer.
 Go beforehand and take this time to find out your PC’s IP address additionally.
 You’ll need this in a few minutes.
-A clean manner to do this is to run the command IPconfig from Window’s Command Prompt.
+A clean manner to do this is to run the command IPconfig from the Command Prompt.
 In our case, the computer is on IP 192.168.1.133.

-Go beforehand and begin PuTTY up.
-Select a Serial connection type with a BAUD fee of 9600.
+Go beforehand and set up.
+Select a Serial connection type with a BAUD feratef 9600.
 Hit join.
-You’ll want to do this before you boot up the router as you handiest have a few seconds to go into bootstrap when you first begin up the router.
-Now plug within the router and hit getaway.
+You’ll want to do this before you boot up the router, as you have only a few seconds to go into boot mode when you first boot up the router.
+Now plug the router in and hit the power button.
 You’ll load into a bootstrap mode.
-From here you can begin to make adjustments to the transfer.
+From here, you can begin to make adjustments to the transfer.
 The first commands you will want to execute are as follows:

 Bootstrap#erase record-device

-Erasing report machine.
-This might also take several mins…
+Erasing the port machine.
+This might also take several minutes..

 • bootstrap#ip deal with 192.168.1.Fifty-four